reinhart1010/nix/docs/en/linux/runlim.md

 ---
 layout: page
 title: linux/runlim (English)
-description: "A tool for sampling and limiting time and memory usage of a program and its child processes using the proc file system on Linux."
+description: "Sample and limit time and memory usage of a program and its child processes using the proc file system on Linux."
-content_hash: 9a6d8f1a89fee9c4268b08b8fd9592f4a06fbb8c
+content_hash: 471f7b0b5632e68bf616ff4a3bb5b1abca392eab
-last_modified_at: 2023-11-12
+last_modified_at: 2024-02-15
 tldri18n_status: 2
 ---
 # runlim

-A tool for sampling and limiting time and memory usage of a program and its child processes using the proc file system on Linux.
+Sample and limit time and memory usage of a program and its child processes using the proc file system on Linux.
 More information: <http://fmv.jku.at/runlim>.

 - Print the time and memory usage of a command: